 The threat here mainly translates into the capture of water for mining processes and the possibility of airborne pollution.
 And it is very interesting to see how communities react to that: a population living in urban areas begins to reactivate and to reassert its affiliations and origins –they come from villages located in the Andes, its foothills, and its highlands.
 The Andean village becomes the space of resistance and ethnic resignification of the Aymara and the Quechua, and that leads mining companies to create a series of strategies to deal with the articulation or emergence of indigenous identity.
 What this situation basically shows is that identities are not essential but that a strategic essentialism is generated, an essentialism that is eminently political, a way to negotiate/resist the presence of mining companies (…) A dialectic began to develop in the Norte Grande, where mining companies and communities co-produce a territory through through relationships of negotiation and resistance.

-The mining companies, basically, require a series of professionals to deal with the communities, and the communities require that the mining companies, in the absence of the State, invest in the Andean towns.
-So, it is very interesting because you see cell phone antennas, television antennas, improvement of the posts, construction of social headquarters; that is to say, you see how the Andean town begins to integrate itself within the dynamics of the mining companies, and you also see the personnel of the mining companies establishing relationships in the communities.
+Mining companies, basically, require a number of professionals to deal with local communities, and communities require that mining companies, given the absence of the State, invest in Andean villages.
+So, it is very interesting because you see cell phone towers, television towers, improved health care centers, new community centers; in other words, you see how the Andean village begins to integrate within the dynamics of the mining companies, and you also see mining company personnel establishing relationships with the communities.
 So, that’s what I meant when I said that a conflict can be highly productive and creative.
-For example, there is now the Institute of Quechua Studies in Iquique.
-It did not exist before but exists now because the Quechuas have had the creative capacity to organize themselves, to resignify spaces, to rediscover themselves through archeology and anthropology.
+For example, there is now an Institute of Quechua Studies in Iquique.
+It did not exist before, but now it does because the Quechua have had the creative capacity to organize themselves, to resignify spaces, to rediscover themselves through archeology and anthropology.
 They have been able to reconstruct a historical territory in addition to having an urban presence.
-None of these things would have been possible unless there had been a conflict with the mining companies.
+None of these things would have been possible without a conflict with the mining companies.